chandrahaswtw/react-testing-library/README.md

 ```

 ### NOTE:
-- Just imagine the `container` as `document` and we can run all commands we run on document.
+- Just imagine the `container` as `DOM - document` and we can run all commands we run on `document`.
 - The `linkElement` we are getting from `container` is of same node structure we would've got from other react testing library commands discussed so far.
 We can do all assertions as we done earlier.

 ## Rerender the component

-There might be a need where we may feel like to render the component and examine the output, for example, if we wish to change props and re-render we can do a below:
+There might be a need where we may feel like to re-render the component and examine the output.
+For example, if we wish to change props and re-render, we can do a below:

 ```
 const { rerender } = render(<TheComponent {...props} />);